VijayB3/portfolio/README.md

-# Vijay B | DevOps & Cloud Portfolio.
+# Vijay B | DevOps & Cloud Portfolio

 Welcome to my **DevOps and Cloud Portfolio**!
 This repository hosts my personal portfolio website where I showcase my skills, projects, and experience as a DevOps-focused engineer.